epfl-ada/ada-2021-project-comic-sans/README.md

 - Statistical Analysis : Besides the regression analysis, we want to obtain summary statistics and distributions.
 Depending on the research question, we use frequency distributions, histograms, line plots and other visualization tools to investigate different variables.

 ## Repo Organization <a name="Repo_organization"></a>
-There are **4 main notebooks**, one for each research question that deal a bit more in depth with the corresponding question.

 ```
 |   .gitignore
 |   data_filtering.ipynb